-Given the relatively simple and effective measures available to prevent Venous Thromboembolism (VTE) and improve patient wellness, a number of national and international best practice guidelines and technology reviews have been developed through systematic literature review and expert consensus.
+Given the relatively simple and effective measures available to prevent Venous Thromboembolism (VTE) and improve patient wellness, a number of national and international best practice guidelines and technology reviews have been developed through systematic literature review and expert consensus (1-7).

-These documents recognize that Intermittent Pneumatic Compression (IPC) devices, such as the Flowtron® IPC, have a robust evidence base and provide a safe and effective therapeutic option for a wide range of patients.
+These documents recognise that Intermittent Pneumatic Compression (IPC) devices, such as the Flowtron® IPC, have a robust evidence base and provide an effective therapeutic option for a wide range of patients.

 General consensus indicates

-- IPC is more effective than antiembolic stockings when anticoagulation is contraindicated5
+- IPC is more effective than antiembolic stockings when anticoagulation is contraindicated

 Independent technology review